WOLFRAM LANGUAGE TUTORIAL

 Note that even though on its own is assigned a built‐in meaning, combinations such as or have no built‐in meanings.

-Some capital Greek letters such as \[CapitalAlpha] look essentially the same as capital English letters.
-Mathematica, however, treats them as different characters, and in TraditionalForm it uses \[CapitalBeta], for example, to denote the built-in function Beta.
+Some capital Greek letters such as ∖[CapitalAlpha] look essentially the same as capital English letters.
+The Wolfram Language, however, treats them as different characters, and in TraditionalForm it uses ∖[CapitalBeta], for example, to denote the built‐in function Beta.

-Following common convention, lowercase Greek letters are rendered slightly slanted in the standard fonts provided with Mathematica, while capital Greek letters are unslanted.
-On Greek systems, however, Mathematica will render all Greek letters unslanted so that standard Greek fonts can be used.
+Following common convention, lowercase Greek letters are rendered slightly slanted in the standard fonts provided with the Wolfram System, while capital Greek letters are unslanted.
+On Greek systems, however, the Wolfram System will render all Greek letters unslanted so that standard Greek fonts can be used.